Getting Around Israel

 The speed limit is 90-120kph (60-75mph) on motorways, 80kph (50mph) on intercity roads and 50kph (31mph) within towns.
 It is illegal to drive without a seatbelt and hands-free kits must be used for talking on mobile phones.

 In case of breakdown contact your car rental service.

 The Egged bus company (www.egged.co.il) provides frequent local services in all the main towns except the Tel Aviv area, where Dan (tel: +972 3 639 4444; www.dan.co.il) runs the city's transportation system.
 Taxis are widely available.

-Ferries operated by Kinneret Sailing Company (tel: +972 4 665 9800) run across the Sea of Galilee from Tiberias to Kibbutz Ein Gev.
-There is no other navigable water in Israel.
+Boat tours operated by Kinneret Sailing Company (tel: +972 4 665 9800) run across the Sea of Galilee from Tiberias to Kibbutz Ein Gev.
+Advanced booking is required.